kyeotic/raviger/README.md

 ## Navigation

 The preferred method for navigation is the `<Link>` component, which uses all the same properties as the standard `<a>` element, and requires `href`.
-If you need to perform programmatic navigation wanderer exports a `navigate` function.
+If you need to perform programmatic navigation raviger exports a `navigate` function.

 # API

 ## **useRoutes**

-This hook is the main entry point for wanderer.
+This hook is the main entry point for raviger.

 * **useRoutes(routeMap, basePath): Route**